ADACS-Australia/django_hpc_job_controller/README.md

     * Add the user name to log in to the system with in the user name field
     * Add the users password in to the password field
 * Add the path to the client directory on the client.
 This should be the path to the folder containing `client.py` on the cluster.
 It should not have a trailing slash, and should not contain `client.py` in the path
-* Set the batch scheduler type for this cluster

 ## API and Examples